Koon Pandiyan: Quotes

+Whose long tusks were tall like The palmyra trees, scattered away; the king Thereupon wore the victorious garland of fragrant Vaakai along with the Paandya’s own, of neem."

 Conversion to Shaivism

 In the 7th century, Jainism was one of the major religions in South India.
 Koon Pandian had embraced Jainism from Shaivism, but his wife, Mangayarkkarasiyar, and his minister, Kulachirai Nayanar, were both Shaivites.
 When the king suffered from boils and incurable fever, the two invited the Shaivite saint, Sambandar, to Madurai.
 Sambandar is said to have cured his fever and his hunched back.
 After this, the king became a Shaivite, and several of his subjects converted to Shaivism during his rule.
 The Tamil poet Sekkizhar honoured Koon Pandiyan, Kulachirai and Mangaiarkkarasi by naming them among the 63 Nayanars in Periya Puranam.

 According to a Shaivite legend, when the Jains in Samanatham refused to convert to Shaivism, the king ordered their killings with the consent of Sambandar.
 Around 8,000 Jains were said to have been killed by impalement in which the victims were forcefully put over sharp, tall, conical structures in sitting posture.
 However, this legend is not found in any Jain text and is believed to be a fabrication made up by the Shaivites to prove their dominance.